 An investment in employee health may lower health care costs and insurance claims.
-In fact, employees with more risk factors, including being overweight, smoking and having diabetes, cost more to insure and pay more for health care than people with fewer risk factors.1, 2
+In fact, employees with more risk factors, including being overweight, smoking, and having diabetes, cost more to insure.
+Additionally, they pay more for health care than people with fewer risk factors.1, 2

-A workplace health program has the potential to both keep healthy employees in the “low-risk” category by promoting health maintenance, while also targeting those unhealthy employees in the higher-risk categories, therefore lowering overall health insurance costs.
-A systematic review of 56 published studies of worksite health programs showed that well-implemented workplace health programs can lead to 25% savings each on absenteeism, health care costs, and workers’ compensation and disability management claims costs.3
+A workplace health program has the potential to keep healthy employees in the “low-risk” category.
+It does so by promoting health maintenance.
+Meanwhile, it targets unhealthy employees in higher-risk categories.
+Therefore, it lowers overall health insurance costs.
+A systematic review of 56 published studies of worksite health programs showed that well-implemented workplace health programs can lead to 25% savings.
+This is true for each of absenteeism, health care costs, and workers’ compensation and disability management claims costs.3

 Individual employees can also save money by improving their health.
-For example, a smoker who spends $5 per pack of cigarettes per day can save $1825 a year by giving up smoking and many companies provide lower insurance premiums for non-smokers creating additional savings.
+For example, a smoker who spends $5 per pack of cigarettes per day can save $1825 a year by giving up smoking.
+Moreover, many companies provide lower insurance premiums for non-smokers, creating additional savings.

 Other insurance premiums such as life insurance are also lower when an individual has lower health risks.
-And by practicing a healthy lifestyle and getting recommended clinical preventive services, an individual employee may reduce the number of trips needed to go see the doctor because of an illness and the co-payments which come with those office visits, such as getting an influenza vaccine to avoid getting influenza.
+By practicing a healthy lifestyle and getting recommended clinical preventive services, an individual employee may also reduce the number of trips needed to go see the doctor due to an illness.
+This includes reducing co-payments for office visits, such as getting an influenza vaccine to avoid getting influenza.

 Example – Employee Health Concern: Heart Disease and Stroke

-• A workplace health program at Duke University has dedicated efforts to assist employees in controlling high blood pressure and cholesterol and has demonstrated a positive return on investment for its blood pressure ($1.21 to $1.00) and cholesterol programs ($3.39 to $1.00)4
+- A workplace health program at Duke University has dedicated efforts to assist employees in controlling high blood pressure and cholesterol.
+It has demonstrated a positive return on investment for its blood pressure ($1.21 to $1.00) and cholesterol programs ($3.39 to $1.00)4

-• Johnson & Johnson’s Health and Wellness Program has demonstrated a long term impact on controlling health care costs (medical costs decreased by approximately $225 per participating employee per year during a four year study) through its policy, environmental, and education components for addressing risks that lead to high blood pressure and cholesterol5
+- Johnson & Johnson’s Health and Wellness Program has demonstrated a long term impact on controlling health care costs.
+Medical costs decreased by approximately $225 per participating employee per year during a four year study.
+This was achieved through its policy, environmental, and education components for addressing risks that lead to high blood pressure and cholesterol5

 References